Nicholson Catholic College: Clothespin Game

 Held annually the Student council places the entire school population (staff and student alike) into brackets.
-In this contest participants receive a sheet of paper with an opponents name on it and a clothespin.
+In this contest participants receive a sheet of paper with an opponent's name on it and a clothespin.
 The goal of the game is to pin the clothespin on your opponent before your opponent does the same to you or the window of time (usually a day or two) runs out.
-The loser must then sign the opponents sheet enabling the victor to proceed to the next round.
+The loser must then sign the opponent's sheet enabling the victor to proceed to the next round.
 If neither participant pins their opponent both are eliminated from the game.
 The game only takes place; during breaks and lunch periods, only on school property and washrooms are off limits.
 The game is taken very seriously by many people resulting in; modified clothespins, spying on enemies schedules, ambushes and intense 'duels'.
 In recent years the final two participants partake in a duel in front of the entire school (on the stage of the providence gym).